remove GServer from stdlib

 - lib/xmlrpc/httpserver.rb: ditto.

-#1 Updated by Hiroshi Nakamura almost 4 years ago
+#1 Updated by Hiroshi Nakamura about 4 years ago

 Agree for removal as the reasons Konstantin listed, but we might need migration period.
 How others think?